-- All staff to undertake free government/other FGM training every two years. - Take proactive action to protect and prevent girls from being forced to undertake FGM. - Have a robust attendance policy and identify any unexplained absences from lessons and sessions. - Staff should report any concerns to the Estate Designated Safeguarding Lead who will seek advice from Children's Social Care and the Police via 101 - Record all intervention accurately on CPOMS (Child Protection Online Monitoring System).
+- Take proactive action to protect and prevent girls from being forced to undertake FGM. - Staff should report any concerns to the Estate Designated Safeguarding Lead who will seek advice from Children's Social Care and the Police via 101 - Record all intervention accurately on CPOMS (Child Protection Online Monitoring System).